FabioPatella/datamininguminho/README.md

 3)decision trees : optional features implementation is in progress.
 Tested with 90% coverage

-4)NaiveBayes&Prism: implemented Pseudocounts for the Naive Bayes classifier, option to use logarithms in the constructor and  Naive Bayes for text classification

-                    testing with 90% coverage
+4)NaiveBayes&Prism: implemented Pseudocounts for the Naive Bayes classifier, option to use logarithms in the constructor and  Naive Bayes for text classificatio  testing with 90% coverage

 5)Apriori: FP trees and fb apriori algorithm in progress